flox/flox/CONTRIBUTING.md

 updated by rebasing and resolving conflicts regularly to avoid messy merges.
 Merges to `main` should be squashed and *ff-only* back to `main` using GitHub PRs.
 Or, if they represent multiple bigger changes, squashed into multiple distinct change sets.
-Also be sure to run all tests before creating a mergable PR (See [above](#testing)).
+Also be sure to run all tests before creating a mergeable PR (See [above](#testing)).